What are the factors that determine the longevity of Sardinians ?

 3. The food

-Lunch is the main meal of the Sardinian centenarians’ day.
-The diet is the Mediterranean one with pasta, bread and legumes.
-Meat is also consumed in abundance especially that of sheep and pork.
-In no house of the Sardinian centenarians there is never a slice of pecorino cheese that is generally consumed at the end of the meal
+Lunch is the main meal of the Sardinian centenarians’ day and the Mediterranean with pasta, bread and legumes is the prevalent diet.
+Meat is also consumed especially sheep and pork.
+In every house of the Sardinian centenarians won’t be missing a slice of pecorino cheese that is generally consumed at the end of the meal

 The Sardinian centenarian does not give up and the tasks that concern the care of the countryside and the house do not cease.
 The alarm clock is in the early hours of dawn and the day after a breakfast is quite full between household chores and resting with peers in the village square.